 means non-disciplinary, non-punitive individualized services offered as appropriate, as reasonably available, and without fee or charge to the complainant or the respondent before or after the filing of a formal complaint or where no formal complaint has been filed.
 Such measures are designed to restore or preserve equal access to WVSOM’s education program or activity without unreasonably burdening the other party, including measures designed to protect the safety of all parties or WVSOM’s educational environment, or deter sexual harassment.
 Supportive measures may include counseling, extensions of deadlines or other course-related adjustments, modifications of work or class schedules, campus escort services, mutual restrictions on contact between the parties, changes in work or housing locations, leaves of absence, increased security and monitoring of certain areas of the campus, and other similar measures.
 WVSOM must maintain as confidential any supportive measures provided to the complainant or respondent, to the extent that maintaining such confidentiality would not impair the ability of WVSOM to provide the supportive measures.
 The Title IX Coordinator is responsible for coordinating the effective implementation of supportive measures.

-WVSOM has designated and authorized Dr. Rebecca Morrow, Assistant Dean of Student Affairs, as Title IX Coordinator to coordinate WVSOM’s efforts to comply with its responsibilities under Title IX, 34 C.F.R. § 106,18 and other federal and state sex discrimination and sexual harassment laws.
+WVSOM has designated and authorized Dr. Dawn Roberts, Associate Dean for Multicultural and Student Affairs, as Title IX Coordinator to coordinate WVSOM’s efforts to comply with its responsibilities under Title IX, 34 C.F.R. § 106,18 and other federal and state sex discrimination and sexual harassment laws.
 The Title IX Coordinator’s contact information19 is as follows:

 E-mail address: email@example.com